qqqlab/madflight-docs/docs/Sensor-Boards.md

 * Table last updated: July 2025
 * Parts marked with &#x2705; are supported by _madflight_
+* Parts with &#x1F6A7; are work in progress, see Pull Requests on Github
 * The "Breakout Board?" column lists price if board is cheap & easy to procure
 * Prices in USD from online platforms incl shipping